 While Michelle Williams and Sam Rockwell have been getting accolades for their transformative portrayals of Gwen Verdon and Bob Fosse, viewers can tell this is a labor of love for everyone involved.
 Those Emmy nominations reflect meticulous attention to detail across all aspects of the production.
 Gizicki recounted how Williams and Rockwell would have earbuds in between takes, calibrating their voices and speech patterns to match those of Bob and Gwen.
 The wardrobe department even tracked down the particular 70s era briefcase Fosse carried back in the day.

 “And we did the same.
 We went back to the original orchestrations for all these songs, blew the dust off of them and had a look,” recalled Gizicki.

 But that was just the beginning.
-The music duo had to figure out how to faithfully recreate these famous key numbers – with their limited budget that wouldn’t stretch to the original 30 piece orchestra – plus craft all new music that felt at home with the familiar songs and sound of the 60’s and 70’s.
+The music duo had to figure out how to faithfully recreate these famous key numbers, plus craft all new music that felt at home with the familiar songs and sound of the 60’s and 70’s.